 - Next, you will see the Avast uninstallation wizard screen showing three options – Update, Repair, and Modify.
 Select Repair and hit Next.

 - Follow through with the wizard, and at the end, Avast will restart with the Avast high CPU usage fixed.

 Repairing the Avast app can fix this high CPU usage problem and will improve the overall functionality of the app so try this without hesitation.

 - On your computer, get any file at all and right-click on it.
 Next, from the options, click Scan selected items for viruses to scan this file with Avast.

 - On selecting to scan the file, Avast will display the result of the process after a while.
 Here also, you will see the results of other running scan operations.

 - Next, look for the Avast Screensaver scan and then hit Stop to end the process.

-When the Avast service 32 bit high CPU error occurs, it hampers the performance of your PC and can cause overheating or similar issues.
+When the Avast service high CPU occurs, it hampers the performance of your PC and can cause overheating or similar issues.

-Hopefully, the solutions on this page have helped you lower the Avast high CPU usage.
+Hopefully, the solutions on this page have helped you fix the Avast antivirus engine server high CPU issue.
 Did it work?
 Let us know in the comments below.

 Avast has been noted as being one of the best antivirus tools in the world, garnering praise throughout its years of existence.
 That is why it is one of the antivirus tools that we recommend the most.